Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 To get here, you can fly into Hamilton Island or Airlie Beach.
 If you’re looking for luxury, you’ll find amazing accommodation on Hamilton Island, but if you’re on a budget you should plan to stay in Airlie Beach which is full of hostels and backpackers.

 The best way to see the Whitsundays is to sign up for a boat tour.
 There are tons of tour options ranging from adventure to relaxing, to crazy party boats, and of course the Great Barrier Reef scuba diving tours.
-I prefer the adventure overnight boat tours because you get to experience fun activities such as snorkeling the colorful reefs, kayaking through the islands, and hiking to beautiful beaches.
+I prefer the adventure overnight boat tours because you get to experience fun activities such as snorkelling the colourful reefs, kayaking through the islands, and hiking to beautiful beaches.
+You could even take to the skies for a scenic flight above the incredible landscape!

 The most stunning spot in the Whitsundays is Whitehaven Beach and is not to be missed.
 Here you’ll find the softest, whitest sand you’ve ever experienced and you’ll be wowed by the view of the inlet that swirls the turquoise water with the silicone sands.
 Visiting Whitehaven Beach is truly a once in a lifetime experience and needs to be on your Australia itinerary!